cakephp/docs/en/models/datasources.rst

 Connecting to SQL Server
 ==================

-If the Sqlserver Datasource errors out.
+If the Sqlserver Datasource errors out:

     Error: Database connection "Sqlserver" is missing, or could not be created.

-The SQL Server PHP Extensions and SQL Server Native Client are required in order to connect.
+A potential cause may be the SQL Server PHP extensions or the SQL Server Native Client are not installed.

+The SQL Server PHP Extensions must be installed for the connection methods to be available.
+The SQL Server Native Client must be installed for the ODBC connector dependancies.
 Both are free downloads from Microsoft.